Spanish colonial fortifications in the Philippines: Tentative list

 In 2015, by recommendation of UNESCO, the fortifications were removed from the tentative list of the Philippines as they 'will have a hard time meeting the standards of the organization'.
 The old town of Capul (Northern Samar), old town of Romblon (Romblon province), and old town of Taytay (Palawan) were recommended as possible heritage sites in the future once the Philippines submits them in the tentative list, along with a complete dossier.

-Future re-inclusion list
+Future reinclusion list

 Heritage groups have been advocating for the return of the fortifications in the tentative list, but with the inclusion of at least twenty-one more Spanish colonial fortifications throughout the country to maximize its potential to be included in the World Heritage List.
 Restoration activities on numerous fortifications throughout the country are currently ongoing in a bid to support the future nomination of the fortifications to UNESCO.
 However, some fortifications are within private lands, hindering cultural agencies of government from restoring those forts.
 The possible return of the fortifications in the tentative list is supported by both governments of the Philippines and Spain.
-Other properties being proposed to be included for the re-nomination are:
+Other proposed properties are: